github/personal-website/README.md

 ## Styles

-Your website is pre-configured to use [a very flexible CSS framework called "Primer,"](https://styleguide.github.com/primer/) alongside any custom styles you write in your `/assets/styles.scss` Sass stylesheet.
+Your website is pre-configured to use [GitHub's very flexible CSS framework called "Primer,"](https://styleguide.github.com/primer/) alongside any custom styles you write in your `/assets/styles.scss` Sass stylesheet.
 It's currently referenced within your `styles.scss` file, using the CSS import at-rule:

 ```
 @import url('https://unpkg.com/primer/build/build.css');